-Over 6.5 million people in the United States (US) are estimated to experience an intellectual disability, based on prevalence rates of 1 to 3 percent of the total US population.1
+Over 6.5 million people in the United States are estimated to experience an intellectual disability (ID), based on prevalence rates of 1 to 3 percent of the total US population.

-People with intellectual disabilities experience significant and life-long health disparities compared to non-disabled populations.
+People with ID experience significant and life-long health disparities compared to non-disabled populations.
 These disparities are caused in part by delayed care due to cost and uninformed medical care, limited exercise and health promotion opportunities, and their routine exclusion from community health planning.

-Yet, most health-related professional organizations do not include people with disabilities -- especially intellectual disabilities -- as a focus of their efforts or activities, and many of their members do not receive training on disability in their academic programs.
-For example, only about half of accredited Master of Public Health programs include disability content in their programs.2 In a study conducted by the National Association of County and City Health Officials (NACCHO), nearly 70% of local health departments said they needed additional training on inclusive health practices.3
+Yet, most health-related professional organizations do not include people with disabilities -- especially ID -- as a focus of their efforts or activities, and many of their members do not receive training on disability in their academic programs.
+For example, only about half of accredited Master of Public Health programs include disability content in their programs.
+In a study conducted by the National Association of County and City Health Officials, nearly 70% of local health departments said they needed additional training on inclusive health practices.

 WHY YOU SHOULD CARE